maikolachi/optimal-dazzle/README.md

 ## Caching mechanism

 - The favourities are cached in Core Data and are loaded into a hash table (Set) on startup to allow for O(1) search efficiency
-- Images are cached always in the documents folder.
-If the table view does not find them there it queues a download NSOperation that fetcehs the image and saves it in the cache
+- Images are cached in the documents folder
+- UITableView prefeching is used to verify that the imaage is in the cache, if not present an NSOperation is queued to fetch the image and place it in the cache.
+- Also during cell construction for the Table View, if the image is not found in the cache an operation is queued and that operation provides a call back that is called when the download is complete.
+- When downloading images while building a cell, the callback verifies that the downloaded image is for the same cell that is displaying, as may not be the case when the cell is reused.
+- The operation to download images runs on a background thread and if the iamge is found in the cache it ignores the process, else downloads it and saves it in the cache.
-- Query results and details of events are not cached
+- **Query results and details of events are not cached**

 ## Unit Tests